interviews available online

 This is part of an ongoing conversation, Gabriel and I have been having, in various coffeeshops, in various parts of the world.
 Today, we two near-luddites find ourselves on Zoom, in Maine and Glasgow respectively.

-In conversation with Steven Winn at City Arts and Lectures
+In conversation with Steven Winn

 City Arts and Lectures Public Radio podcast of “Gabriel Byrne in conversation with Steven Winn” was recorded on January 12, 2021.
 City Arts made this recording available for free to everyone.
 You can thank them by making a tax-deductible contribution to support public radio in the USA, an important service we really need!